 Yalina trusted Hamza wholeheartedly, unaware that it would become her deepest pain in part 2.
 Her emotional intelligence melts Hamza, who was trained to remain detached from relationships.

 The final chapter of Dhurandhar 1 was titled “Et tu, Brutus”, quoted from William Shakespeare’s seminal play Julius Caesar, in which the king gets betrayed by his most loyal subordinate, Brutus.
 In the movie, Rehman is betrayed by his loyal aid Hamza.
-Hamza conspires with Inspector Chaudhary Aslam and manages to take the car on a different route away from Rehman’s bodyguard, where the inspector and his team were waiting for him.
+Hamza conspires with Inspector Chaudhry Aslam and manages to take the car on a different route away from Rehman’s bodyguard, where the inspector and his team were waiting for him.

 Hamza Ali is strong in every way—emotionally, physically, and mentally.
 But he isn’t afraid to show his vulnerable side.
 After killing Rehman Dakait and taking him to the hospital, he comes home and asks Yalina for food, eating like he hadn’t eaten in days.